 What is Automation Testing?

-Manual Testing is performed by a human sitting in front of a computer carefully executing the test steps.
+Manual testing is performed by a human sitting in front of a computer, carefully executing the test steps.

 Automation Testing means using an automation tool to execute your test case suite.

-The automation software can also enter test data into the System Under Test, compare expected and actual results and generate detailed test reports.
+The automation software can also enter test data into the System Under Test, compare expected and actual results, and generate detailed test reports.
 Test Automation demands considerable investments of money and resources.

-Successive development cycles will require execution of same test suite repeatedly.
+Successive development cycles will require execution of the same test suite repeatedly.
 Using a test automation tool, it’s possible to record this test suite and re-play it as required.
 Once the test suite is automated, no human intervention is required.
 This improved ROI of Test Automation.
-The goal of Automation is to reduce the number of test cases to be run manually and not to eliminate Manual Testing altogether.
+The goal of Automation is to reduce the number of test cases to be run manually, and not to eliminate Manual Testing altogether.

 In this tutorial, you will learn-